Make this frozen café con leche in your blender at home with just a few ingredients!

-I definitely inherited my mom’s gift for recreating recipes, so this Mother’s Day, I’m grateful that she shared her love of cooking and experimenting in the kitchen with me.
+I definitely inherited my mom’s gift for recreating recipes, so I’m grateful that she shared her love of cooking and experimenting in the kitchen with me.
 I created this frozen café con leche with my mom in mind.
 She usually will ask me what kind of coffee I’m drinking lately, and then she gets hooked on it too.
 So even when we can’t have a cafecito together, we can at least enjoy the same drink despite the miles between us.

 RELATED RECIPE: Mexican mocha latte

 I like to prepare the cafe con leche mixture the night before, freeze it overnight and then put it in the blender the next day.